CalSol/braintrain/lab1.md

 Once you've put everything together, you can take a look at [the solution here](solutions/lab1.5.cpp).

 ## Extra for Experts Lab 1.6: Embedded constraints
 If you timed a full hue cycle in the previous section, you will note that it actually takes around 4-5 seconds.
-Our delay calculations were fine, but those failed to account for compute overhead which make up a non-negligible portion of the 1/1200s = 833 us tick cycle.
-In fact, if you time just the `hsv_to_rgb_float`, the squaring, and the inversion code, those take between 259 and 302 us (or approximately 3,100 to 3,600 instructions at 12 MHz).
+Our delay calculations were fine, but those failed to account for compute overhead which make up a non-negligible portion of the 1/2400s = 417 us tick cycle.

 Why is some seemingly simple arithmetic so expensive?
 Because of the use of floating point - unlike a PC, lower-end microcontrollers don't have built-in floating point hardware and must emulate it in software, so each operation takes many instruction cycles.
 Since we really have no need for floating point here (other than laziness), we can re-write it in fixed point, with integer types.